ENGR 100-600 | University of Michigan

 - Other materials may be used with prior approval from management.
 Refer to VOR section for further details.

-Factory Acceptance Testing and Performance Evaluation
+Factory Acceptance Testing

 The Vendor will perform preliminary Factory Acceptance Testing (FAT) of the prototype at their own facilities.
-Testing will culminate in a formal performance evaluation during the week of October 28, 2024, at the Marine Hydrodynamics Laboratory (MHL).
-During the formal performance evaluation at the MHL, each team will have the opportunity to test their ROV prototype in deep water, measure their ROV’s speed, qualitatively assess maneuverability, and perform an inspection task simulation.
+Testing will culminate in a formal showcase on Saturday, April 6, 2024, at the Marine Hydrodynamics Laboratory (MHL).
+Prior to the showcase, each team will have the opportunity to participate in a showcase run-through at the MHL during the week of April 3-4, 2024.

 Forward and/or backward speed will be determined by measuring the distance between the markers at the MHL, recording the time it takes for the ROV to travel along a straight-line path (under the water, but not at the bottom of the tank) between the markers, and dividing the distance by the time to determine top speed.